Written by Vorapon (Class of 2019, Thailand)

 Nozawa Onsen Skiing (Feb 18th)

 With a large number of advanced skiers on campus this year, many of us wanted to visit a larger ski resort outside of Karuizawa.
 OEd answered wit a day trip to Nozawa Onsen Ski Resort in northeastern Nagano.
 It was a very lucky weekend as it had snowed up to 20 cm the day before!
 There was great powder when we arrived and there weren’t that many people occupying the upper half of the piste.
 However, visibility definitely was on the low end at only around 10 meters.
-However, all of us were able to have fun responsibly and finished off the day with no fatalities (or injuries).
+However, all of us were able to have fun responsibly and have a wonderful day together.